 At a mere 368m, Latrigg is just over a third of the size of its neighbouring Lake District fells.
 But for situation, accessibility and unthreatening slopes there’s little that can top it.

 Roseberry Topping may not be classified by all as a ‘great mountain’, but what it lacks in height, it makes up for in character.
 Known as the favourite hill of Alan Hinkes – the first Briton to climb all of the world’s 8,000-metre mountains – this miniature mountain can be enjoyed by anyone looking for a short sunday hike.

 Conic Hill, Stirlingshire ©Alamy

-Easy and accessible, this modest mini mountain (361m) offers newcomers a splendid introduction to the drama of hill-walking in the Highlands.
+Easy and accessible, the modest mini mountain of Conic Hill (361m) offers newcomers a splendid introduction to the drama of hill-walking in the Highlands.
 Follow the West Highland Way to the multiple summits and admire the wonderful views over Loch Lomond and the Luss hills.
 Find out more about walking in Scotland with our guide to the best walks in Scotland.

 Schiehallion, Perthshire ©Getty

 Although a scary prospect, Schiehallion is one of the most accessible ‘Munros’ (the term for Scottish mountains above 3,000 feet).
 Thanks to its long, soft-angled approach, and its well-graded path – constructed by the John Muir Trust – this historical trail is a joy to walk.

 Cribyn, at 795m, sits 101m below the tallest peak in southern Britain, Pen y Fan. ©Alamy

 Amid the lumps, bumps and rounded humps that form the ridgelines of the Brecon Beacons, sits Cribyn.
 It’s the kind of peak a child may draw; pyramidal and stacked with brawn.
 Yet in spite of its mountain status, its summit is neither as high nor as insurmountable as you may imagine.